ouspg/CompSec/Lab5_ChipWhisperer/README.md

 If you want to make custom installation on your machine follow instructions [here](https://chipwhisperer.readthedocs.io/en/latest/installing.html).

-These options have not been tried, so no guarantees about those.
+These options have not been tried, so no guarantees about those (but there should not be any reason why that should not work either).

 ## Remote ChipWhisperer machine